Sparkasse Leipzig: History

+The savings bank opened in 1826 at Löhrs Carré.
+Influential citizens of the city had suggested the establishment of an institution, which should allow the interest-bearing and secure investment of funds.

+By 2024, Sparkasse Leipzig was the third largest savings bank in the new states of Germany after the Ostsächsische Sparkasse Dresden and the Mittelbrandenburgische Sparkasse.

 Organizational structure

 The Sparkasse Leipzig is a trustee institution under public law.
 Carrier is the Sparkassenzweckverband für die Stadt- und Kreissparkasse Leipzig and the Land Nordsachsen.

 The Savings Bank is a member of the East German Savings Bank Association (Ostdeutscher Sparkassenverband).
 The legal basis of the credit institution is the savings bank law of the Federal State of Saxony and the Statute of the Sparkasse.

 The management-bodies of the savings bank are the board of directors and the executive board.
 The chairman of the board is the Leipzig Mayor Burkhard Jung.
 The executive chairman is Harald Langenfeld.
 Private Clients Management Board is Martin Bücher.
 Corporate-board is Andreas Koch.
 Andreas Nüdling is deputy member.

-Business strategy and business success

-The Sparkasse Leipzig is the third largest savings bank in the new Länder after the Ostsächsische Sparkasse Dresden and the Mittelbrandenburgische Sparkasse.

-It is the market-leader in retail-banking, as well as in corporate and business customers of their business area and works together with business of Sachsen Bank, the LBS Ostdeutsche Landesbausparkasse AG, the Sparkassen-Versicherung Sachsen, and the DekaBank.

-Its business area comprises the city of Leipzig, the Nordsachsen and Altlandkreis Leipziger Land for a size of approximately 3,085 square kilometers.

-The Sparkasse Leipzig had total assets for 8,902 billion euros and customer deposits for 7,153 billion euros in fiscal year 2014.
-According to the Savings Bank Ranking 2014, it is by total assets ranked 18th; it maintains 135 branches and employs 1,663 staff.